nicolastoon/analyzing-recipe-tags/README.md

 The p-value I calculated was 0, which is less than the significance level of 0.01.
 Thus, we are able to reject the null hypothesis.
 This outcome strongly suggests that the dietary tag is representative of dietary calorie levels.

 ### <strong>Framing a Prediction Problem</strong>
+From the perspective of the person posting the recipe, it would be very useful to know if certain tags are representative of their recipe, as to not mislead their audience.

+Because this investigation has found distinct characteristics of the dietary tag,  this suggests that there will be features in our dataset that can predict whether or not a given recipe should have the dietary tag.
+Thus, the model will be predicting whether or not a recipe should have the dietary tag.

 ### <strong>Baseline Model</strong>
 ### <strong>Final Model</strong>
 ### <strong>Fairness Analysis</strong>